-BY APRIL WILLIAMS, PRESIDENT
+BY APRIL WILLIAMS

-Lancaster Breakfast
+Rotary Club of Lancaster Breakfast

 Lancaster Breakfast Rotary is giving special needs students in Lancaster County the chance to ride a bike-a task that would have previously been impossible.

 Through a project called Pedals Possible, special needs kids in our area will now experience the childhood joy of riding a bike.